-- Neumann U 87 AI: The Neumann U 87 AI (link to check the price on Amazon) is a modernized version of the legendary but discontinued Neumann U 87 (which was itself a recreation for the U 67 but as an FET mic rather than a tube mic).
+- Neumann U 87 AI: The Neumann U 87 AI is a modernized version of the legendary but discontinued Neumann U 87 (which was itself a recreation for the U 67 but as an FET mic rather than a tube mic).
 This multi-pattern large diaphragm “true” condenser microphone is a staple in many voiceover studios due to its clear, crisp reproduction of nearly any voice.
 The microphone itself is very versatile with 3 selectable polar patterns as well as a high-pass filter and pad option.
 This is my top overall recommended voiceover microphone.

-- Rode NT1-A: The Rode NT1-A (link to check the price on Amazon) is another large diaphragm cardioid condenser microphone.
+- Rode NT1-A: The Rode NT1-A is another large diaphragm cardioid condenser microphone.
 This mic gets my top “budget” voiceover mic recommendation.
-It’s an extremely quiet condenser that reproduces voice with pristine accuracy.
+It's an extremely quiet condenser that reproduces voice with pristine accuracy.

-- Electro-Voice RE20: The Electro-Voice RE20 (link to check the price on Amazon) is a large-diaphragm cardioid dynamic mic and a favourite in the broadcasting world.
+- Electro-Voice RE20: The Electro-Voice RE20 is a large-diaphragm cardioid dynamic mic and a favourite in the broadcasting world.
 This mic exhibits no proximity effect, has superb protection from plosives and is low in sensitivity.
 This mic gets my top recommendation for voiceovers in less-than-ideal environments.

 Let's dive deeper into each of these microphones in a minute, but first, let's talk about what we want in a voiceover microphone.

 What Makes An Ideal Voiceover Microphone?